openenclave/openenclave/new_platforms/docs/visualstudio_dev.md

 cd to your enclave project's "optee" subdirectory.
 If you added additional source files to your enclave project in Visual Studio, also add them to the sub.mk in that directory.
+2. By default, the project is configured to build for the vexpress-qemu\_armv8a flavor of OP-TEE.
+If you want to build for vexpress-qemu\_virt or ls-ls1012grapeboard, edit the sub.mk file in the project's "optee" subdirectory, and change the 'libdirs' line accordingly.
+For vexpress-qemu\_virt, you will also need to change the CROSS_COMPILE line in linux\_gcc.mak to "CROSS\_COMPILE=arm-linux-gnueabihf-" since it is 32-bit not 64-bit.
-2. Do "make -f linux\_gcc.mak" to build the enclave.
+3. Do "make -f linux\_gcc.mak" to build the enclave.
-3. On the destination machine (if Windows), apply the uuids.reg file ("reg.exe import uuids.reg") and reboot.
+4. On the destination machine (if Windows), apply the uuids.reg file ("reg.exe import uuids.reg") and reboot.

 ## Debugging